AmirPasalic/postgres-performance-test/Labs/Lab1.md

 ## Lab summary
 The goal of this lab is to setup the db with certain amount of entries.
 By default if not specified differently 1000x(factor) entries will be created.
-The test queries will run on the database with Indexes included.
+The test queries will run on the database with indexes included.
 The queries will first run without indexes and then after indexes are applied again.
 This way you will be able to analyze the results and compare query performance with and without usage of indexes.
 ## Lab commands
 Run the commands in following order:

 - `ppt_cleanup` to cleanup the env from previous run.
 No need to run this command if no env has been created before.
-- `ppt_initialize` to initialize the env and the database:
+- `ppt_initialize` to initialize the env and the database.
 - `ppt_performance_test -withIndex` to run the performance test(queries) with applied indexes.
 - `ppt_open_test_results` to open and see the test results for each query and other information regarding tables, indexes and statistics.